What sets apart the best apps for learning German?

 Android: Memrise on Google Play

-This great app offers a truly unique approach to learning.
+This great free app offers a truly unique approach to learning.
 While on the basic level it is a flashcard application for studying vocabulary, it actually combines a spaced-repetition system with mnemonics to maximize retention.

 Spaced repetition means that the app will serve up words you learned earlier right at the moment you are about to forget them.
 This way it gradually moves the desired knowledge to your long-term memory.